SDraw/openvr_widgets/README.md

     * **Left:** Cycle window to left.
     * **Right:** Cycle window to right.
     * **Update:** Update stored list of windows.
 Helpful when new window has appeared or old has been destroyed.
   * **Interaction:** You can interact with captured window by clicking on overlay with activated SteamVR dashboard.
-Only single click is available for the moment.
+Click and scroll are implemented.
+Note: Not all active and non-active windows accept click and scroll messages.
   * **Modifications:**
     * **Capture rate:** You can adjust capture rate by changing 'capture_rate' value.
 Default value is 66 milliseconds that corresponds to ~15 frames per second.
- *  **Notes:** Not all non-active windows accept click and scroll messages.